Simulator¶

 sim.run()

-# set number of sidebands to 90
+# increase the number of sidebands

 sim.config.number_of_sidebands = 90